LiLin-biosoft/epiConv/README.md

                            Rowv=NA,
                            Colv=NA)
 ```
-One novel feature of our algorithm is that we can select DE peaks even without clustering.
-If the number of cells showing high z-scores (e.g. > 2) exceeds the threshold (e.g. > 10%) for one peak, we consider it to be differentially accessible.
-From the heatmap above, we can easily find that these markers will be selected without clustering given that there are always a fraction of cells with high z-scores in these peaks.<br>
+One novel feature of our algorithm is that we can select DE peaks without clustering.
+If the number of cells showing high z-scores (e.g. > 2) exceeds the threshold (e.g. > 10%) for one peak, we consider it to be differentially accessible in some cells.
+From the heatmap above, we can easily find that these markers will be selected by the criteria given that there are always a fraction of cells with high z-scores in these peaks.<br>
 Next, we will show another example.
 We note that CD8 T cells and NK cells are close to each other and share many common markers.
 Here we want to find the differentially accessible peaks within CD8 T cells and NK cells:
 ```
 retain<-which(clust%in%c(4,8))  ##depending on the result of densityClust above